10 Tips For Moving To London: Your Essential 2026 Guide

 • Transport: Areas near stations can be costlier but more convenient

-• Amenities: Look for local shops, gyms, parks, and social spots
+• Amenities: Look for shops, gyms, parks, and places you’ll actually use

 Some emerging areas offer better affordability while still maintaining reasonable access to central London.